learn-co-curriculum/phase-1-context-implicit-setting/README.md

 they are often referred to as `method`s.
 We've seen plenty of methods already.
 For example, in earlier lessons we learned how to use `Array` methods.
 Any time we create an array, that array _inherits_ all the properties that belong to `Array` objects in JavaScript, including all of their methods.
-We call those array methods in exactly the same way we call `byronPoodle`'s `warn` method:
+We can call those array methods in exactly the same way we call `byronPoodle`'s `warn` method:

 ```js